rootnoob/rootnoob/qubes/minimal-update.md

 Ensure your Appvm has:
 Set disposable_template to true

-6.1) Create a new dispVM based on the appVM 'updateAppVM', I shall name mine 'updateDisp'
+6.1) Create a new dispVM based on the appVM 'updateAppVM', I shall name mine 'sys-update'
     Set RAM to 400MB, CPU to 2
     Set netVM to none
     Add service 'network-manager'